-A goal may not be scored from a corner kick.
+A goal may be scored from a corner kick.

-The defending team must stand at least 5 yards away from the ball until it goes into play.
+The defending team must stand at least ten yards away from the ball until it goes into play.

 The kicker is not allowed to play the ball a second time until it has been touched by another player.

 When the ball passes over the end-line and was last touched by a member of the offensive team, a member of the defensive team will take a goal-kick.

 The ball must be touched by a player other than the person taking the kick for it to be back in play.

 Opposing players must stand a minimum of 10 yards away from where the ball is being kicked from.

 A goalkeeper cannot receive the ball into his/her hands from a teammate’s goal-kick.